oarnosa/chatter/README.md

 # Chatter

-> A real time chat app built on React, Node, Express, and Socket.io
+> A real-time chat app built on React.js, Node.js and Socket.io

 ## Table of contents